List of Marvel Comics characters: A: Agent 33

-Agent 33 (Kara Lynn Palamas) is a fictional agent in the Marvel Universe.
-The character, created by Tom DeFalco and Ron Frenz, first appeared in Hercules: Heart of Chaos #1 (August 1997).
+Agent 33 (Kara Lynn Palamas) is a character in the Marvel Universe.
+Created by Tom DeFalco and Ron Frenz, she first appeared in Hercules: Heart of Chaos #1 (August 1997).

 Kara Lynn Palamas was a historian and researcher who held a special interest in classic mythology.
 When gods and heroes started to appear all over the world, she was sought after by S.H.I.E.L.D. and was put into training to become a full-fledged agent.
 Her partner was Alex DePaul, who personally taught her.
 She was asked to recruit Hercules when Ares began his assault on Earth.
 Though he initially said no, he changes his mind when his friend, Tharamus, is murdered.
 Together, Hercules fought Ares while Palamas was forced to fight DePaul who was in league with Ares the whole time.

 After S.H.I.E.L.D.'s dissolution, Kara forms a private security group with some S.H.I.E.L.D. veterans.
 Iron Man, Ironheart, and Melinda May interrogated her on where Stark Industries technology was sent to.
 They head to Chicago and find that the Stark Industries technology was sold to the Chicago faction of the Heat, which is led by Lucia von Bardas.

 Agent 33 in other media

 Kara Palamas appears in Agents of S.H.I.E.L.D. portrayed by Maya Stojan.
 This version is a S.H.I.E.L.D. agent who was kidnapped and brainwashed by Hydra leader Daniel Whitehall.
-In the episode "Face My Enemy", she infiltrated S.H.I.E.L.D. using a phototastic veil to impersonate Melinda May After fighting the real May, the veil gets fused to her face.
+In the episode "Face My Enemy", she infiltrated S.H.I.E.L.D. using a phototastic veil to impersonate Melinda May.
+After fighting the real May, the veil is fused to her face.
 Now resembling a scarred May, Palamas continues to work for Whitehall before being freed following his death.
-Afterward, she works with and falls in love with Grant Ward until he accidentally kills her.
+Palamas works with and falls in love with Grant Ward until he accidentally kills her.

 Priya Aggarwal

-Priya Aggarwal is a fictional character appearing in American comic books published by Marvel Comics.
-The character, created by Jeremy Whitley and Elsa Charretier, first appeared in The Unstoppable Wasp vol. 1 #3 (March 2017).
-She is an ally of Nadia Van Dyne, a member of G.I.R.L. who gained the ability to manipulate plants.

-Priya was recruited to G.I.R.L by Nadia Van Dyne after an attack by Poundcakes on her store.
+Priya Aggarwal is a character appearing in American comic books published by Marvel Comics.
+The character, created by Jeremy Whitley and Elsa Charretier, first appeared in The Unstoppable Wasp #3 (March 2017).
+Priya was recruited to G.I.R.L. by Nadia van Dyne after an attack by Poundcakes on her store.
 She later gained the ability to manipulate plants.